What is Impact Investing and Does It Contribute to CSR?

-While these investments can range from sustainable energy, agriculture, micro finances, housing, healthcare, education, or even conservation they all achieve something socially and financially positive.
-These investments will contribute in different ways, may generate financial returns at a variety of rates, and will have a different range of impact on your public image and CSR strategy.
+While examples of impact investments can range from sustainable energy, agriculture, micro finances, housing, healthcare, education, or even conservation they all achieve something socially and financially positive.
+Impact investments will contribute in different ways, may generate financial returns at a variety of rates, and will have a different range of impact on your public image and CSR strategy.

 What is Impact Investing, Really?

 Impact investing is loosely defined as investments with both a social and financial return.
-However, you can further define them:
+However, you can further define impact investment as:

-- Your investment must be intentionally chosen to have a positive social or environmental impact
+- Your impact investment must be intentionally chosen to have a positive social or environmental impact

 - You must expect your investment to have a return on capital or a return of capital

 - Your investment can range from concessionary (below market) to risk-adjusted market rates, in cash equivalents, fixed income, venture capital, private equity, and others.